EliasBRodrigues/EliasBRodrigues/README.md

 # :writing_hand: helloEveryone
 <div>
  junior software developer with experience in programming languages ​​such as Java and JavaScript.
 </div>

 # :rocket: experienceTech
 <div>
-  professional experience in software development, I have dedicated my last two years in Back-end development, dedicating myself to programming languages Java and Javascript, as well as the use of frameworks such as Spring.
+experience in software development, I have dedicated my last two years in Back-end development
 </div>
 <br/>